OctaveLarose/octavelarose.github.io/drafts/mmtk.md

 And now there's a lot going on.
 Here's what everything means:

-- `VMObjectModel`: self-explanatory, how objects are represented.
+- `VMObjectModel`: how objects are represented.
   - The defaults here worked well for me.
 My main change was implementing the `copy` function, since semispace needs to copy objects.
-- `VMScanning`: pretty self-explanatory again, how to scan the object graph.
+- `VMScanning`: how to scan the object graph.
 Boils down to implementing two of the most important functions, which we'll elaborate on [soon](#scanning):
   - the `scan_object` function to scan any object in your VM.
   - ...and the `scan_roots` function to tell MMTk what the roots are.
 Very nice.
 - `VMCollection`: methods for garbage collection.
 The only needed ones are: